silvadenisson/electionsBR/cran-comments.md

-This is a new minor version that introduces a new software API, with a single function (elections_tse), for handling the downloading and processing of data.
-This will make it easier to maintain the package in the future.
-We have also added support for retrieving electoral data from a different data source, cepespdata.io, which is a project maintained by the Center for Politics and Economics of the Public Sector (CEPESP) at the Getulio Vargas Foundation (FGV).
-Additionally, we have fixed a few bugs, improved the documentation, and enhanced the vignette.
+This a minor update to the package.
+It updates code and documentation to add 2024 as a valid year for the functions.

 ## Test environments

-* Fedora 38 (R 4.3.2), personal computer
+* Fedora 40 (R 4.4.1), personal computer
 * macOS 13.6.3 (R 4.3.2), personal computer
 * Ubuntu 20.04 (release and devel), using GitHub Actions
 * macOS-latest (release), using GitHub Actions